nielenseldte/der-pomodoro/README.md

 3. Install the dependencies: `composer install`
 4. Set up the database:
     1. Copy the `.env.example` file and save it as `.env` in the root directory of the project.
-    2. Open the `.env` file and change the `DB_CONNECTION` value to `sqlite` if you do not have MySQL installed.
-If you are using MySQL, make sure to provide the correct database credentials in the `.env` file.
-    3. Run the database migrations: `php artisan migrate:fresh`
+    2. Run the database migrations: `php artisan migrate:fresh`
-5. Start the application: `php -S localhost:8000`
+5. Start the application: `php artisan serve --port=80`  *Note: you may select a different port if required

-After completing these steps, the application should be running locally on your machine at `http://localhost:8000`.
+After completing these steps, the application should be running locally on your machine at `http://localhost`.

 ## Usage